Running out of food? Kids bored but can’t afford the entertainment? Stretching what you have and kids activities.

 Second, a few suggestions to stretch what you do have.
 For meals you can be creative and invent a soup with what you have.
 Just because you look at a recipe and don't have all the ingredients doesn't mean it is a fail.
 For instance... a cream soup when you have no milk let alone cream...Make a Roux and add some sort of stock.
 A roux is a simple thing to make 1 part fat to 1 part flour.

 You can search how to make a roux and they will give you details and all the different darknesses of it and what that is used for.
 But basically you take 1 T. Butter and melt it and then stir in 1T. flour...and cook this till it is mixed well, or brown it.
-While the Stove is still cooking this, slowly add 1cup of liquid...stock, milk, tomato juice or even water.
+Keep stirring until done, don’t walk away… it will burn fast!
+Next , slowly add 1cup of liquid...stock, milk, tomato juice or even water.
 As you are slowly stirring this in you will be seeing the liquid thicken like a sauce or gravy.
 This can be used as a gravy, can be the base of a creamy soup, or the beginning of a cheese sauce for macaroni and cheese.
 Keys are...slowly pouring it in and not adding more than a cup if you want it to be thicker.

 Beer, Potato, cheese soup